 The fourth are innovations in grass-root level societal governance.
 Under the overarching principles of societal governance reforms designated by the Central Committee, regional governments had all introduced large quantities of reform measures regarding grass-root level societal governance, and actively explored areas such as the development of grass-root level societal self-governance, expanding grass-root level democracy, raising public awareness and participation, and strengthening grass-root level vitality.

 Societal governance reform is a long-term strategic mission.
 If we are to realize the target of social institutions and societal governance reforms, 2015 is only the beginning.
 Currently, we are still going through a period of imbalance of interest structures, sharp societal conflicts, the clashing of social interests and public safety incidents.
-There are still many unresolved issues in societal governance reforms which requires the further deepening of reforms spanning across the next few years and the gradual step-by-step realization of the target of modernizing societal governance systems and capabilities.
+There are still many unresolved issues in societal governance reforms which require the further deepening of reforms spanning across the next few years and the gradual step-by-step realization of the target of modernizing societal governance systems and capabilities.

 Blueprints for ecological civilization system reforms and the formal initiation of various reforms